 - 3/4 cup water

-- 2 tbsp ghee from grass-fed cows or substitute coconut oil if not using ghee
+- 2 tbsp ghee from grass-fed cows substitute coconut oil for dairy free

 - 1/2 tbsp grass-fed beef gelatin omit for vegan